-Volvo Polestar Getting Ready To Compete With Tesla– New EV Factory Begins Construction In China
+Volvo Polestar Getting Ready To Compete With Tesla: New EV Factory Begins Construction In China

 — Polestar (@PolestarCarsPR) October 17, 2017

-As The Verge reports, the Polestar 1 contains up to 600 horsepower in its gasoline-hybrid powertrain.
-It’s two electric motors account for 218 horsepower and it can go for 93 miles on a single charge.
+As the Verge reports, the Polestar 1 contains up to 600 horsepower in its gasoline-hybrid powertrain.
+It’s two electric motors account for 218 horsepower, and it can go for 93 miles on a single charge.
 The rest of the horsepower is derived from the 2.0-liter four-cylinder gasoline engine.

 Explore the improved level of performance for the new #Volvo XC60 with the #Polestar Optimisation: https://t.co/yRgkucYAVO pic.twitter.com/8om2DYwLRN